Thulinma/ACNLPatternTool/src/data/step1_text.md

-Browse the Getty’s online collection or pick from one of our favorite artworks.
+Browse the Getty Museum’s open-access collection or select from one of our favorites.
 Want to use artwork from another museum?
 [Import using IIIF](#).